diegomics/VGP_Asian_elephant/extras/README.md

-## Annotation and masking of repeats in the genome:
+## Annotation and masking of repeats in the genome
+🐘🧬😷🐘🧬😷🐘🧬😷🐘🧬😷

 1) Set singularity container:
 ```bash
 cd ~/VGP_Asian_elephant/extras